tynany/frr_exporter/README.md

 usage: frr_exporter [<flags>]

 Flags:
-  -h, --help                    Show context-sensitive help (also try --help-long and --help-man).
+  -h, --[no-]help                Show context-sensitive help (also try --help-long and --help-man).
-      --collector.bgp.peer-types
+      --[no-]collector.bgp.peer-types
                                  Enable the frr_bgp_peer_types_up metric (default: disabled).
       --collector.bgp.peer-types.keys=type ...
                                  Select the keys from the JSON formatted BGP peer description of which the values will be used with the frr_bgp_peer_types_up metric.
 Supports multiple values (default: type).
-      --collector.bgp.peer-descriptions
+      --[no-]collector.bgp.peer-descriptions
                                  Add the value of the desc key from the JSON formatted BGP peer description as a label to peer metrics. (default: disabled).
-      --collector.bgp.peer-descriptions.plain-text
+      --[no-]collector.bgp.peer-hostnames
+                                 Add the value of the hostname key from the JSON formatted BGP peer description as a label to peer metrics.
+                                 (default: disabled).
+      --[no-]collector.bgp.peer-descriptions.plain-text
                                  Use the full text field of the BGP peer description instead of the value of the JSON formatted desc key (default: disabled).
-      --collector.bgp.advertised-prefixes
+      --[no-]collector.bgp.advertised-prefixes
                                  Enables the frr_exporter_bgp_prefixes_advertised_count_total metric which exports the number of advertised prefixes to a BGP peer.
 This is an option for older versions of FRR that don't have PfxSent field (default: disabled).
       --frr.socket.dir-path="/var/run/frr"
                                  Path of of the localstatedir containing each daemon's Unix socket.
-      --frr.socket.timeout=20s  Timeout when connecting to the FRR daemon Unix sockets --frr.vtysh               Use vtysh to query FRR instead of each daemon's Unix socket (default: disabled, recommended: disabled).
+      --frr.socket.timeout=20s   Timeout when connecting to the FRR daemon Unix sockets --[no-]frr.vtysh           Use vtysh to query FRR instead of each daemon's Unix socket (default: disabled, recommended: disabled).
       --frr.vtysh.path="/usr/bin/vtysh"
                                  Path of vtysh.
       --frr.vtysh.timeout=20s    The timeout when running vtysh commands (default: 20s).
-      --frr.vtysh.sudo          Enable sudo when executing vtysh commands.
+      --[no-]frr.vtysh.sudo      Enable sudo when executing vtysh commands.
       --frr.vtysh.options=""     Additional options passed to vtysh.
       --collector.ospf.instances=""
-                                Comma-separated list of instance IDs if using multiple OSPF instances --collector.bfd           Enable the bfd collector (default: enabled, to disable use --no-collector.bfd).
+                                 Comma-separated list of instance IDs if using multiple OSPF instances --[no-]collector.bfd       Enable the bfd collector (default: enabled, to disable use --no-collector.bfd).
-      --collector.bgp           Enable the bgp collector (default: enabled, to disable use --no-collector.bgp).
+      --[no-]collector.bgp       Enable the bgp collector (default: enabled, to disable use --no-collector.bgp).
-      --collector.bgp6          Enable the bgp6 collector (default: disabled).
+      --[no-]collector.bgp6      Enable the bgp6 collector (default: disabled).
-      --collector.bgpl2vpn      Enable the bgpl2vpn collector (default: disabled).
+      --[no-]collector.bgpl2vpn  Enable the bgpl2vpn collector (default: disabled).
-      --collector.ospf          Enable the ospf collector (default: enabled, to disable use --no-collector.ospf).
+      --[no-]collector.ospf      Enable the ospf collector (default: enabled, to disable use --no-collector.ospf).
-      --collector.pim           Enable the pim collector (default: disabled).
+      --[no-]collector.pim       Enable the pim collector (default: disabled).
-      --collector.vrrp          Enable the vrrp collector (default: disabled).
+      --[no-]collector.vrrp      Enable the vrrp collector (default: disabled).
-      --web.listen-address=":9342"
-                                Address on which to expose metrics and web interface.
       --web.telemetry-path="/metrics"
                                  Path under which to expose metrics.
+      --web.listen-address=:9342 ...
+                                 Addresses on which to expose metrics and web interface.
+Repeatable for multiple addresses.
-      --web.config=""           [EXPERIMENTAL] Path to config yaml file that can enable TLS or authentication.
+      --web.config.file=""       [EXPERIMENTAL] Path to configuration file that can enable TLS or authentication.
       --log.level=info           Only log messages with the given severity or above.
 One of: [debug, info, warn, error] --log.format=logfmt        Output format of log messages.
-One of: [logfmt, json] --version                 Show application version.
+One of: [logfmt, json] --[no-]version             Show application version.
 ```

 Promethues configuraiton: